kaypeter87/kaypeter.com/content/posts/whoami.md

 will hopefully help solve the problems we encounter tomorrow.

 If you're still reading up to this part, thanks for hearing what I have to say.
-I hope you get something out of my random thoughts :smile:
+I hope you get something out of my random thoughts 😄